Driving the quiet gravel tracks will give you a different view of the Eungella and Mackay Highlands area.

-Details: These roads are unsealed but can be traversed by conventional vehicles.
-Please watch for walkers on shared roads.
-Drive from rainforest to Crediton's quiet farming communities.
-From Broken River, drive south along the winding Eungella Dam Road for 3 km and take a left turn into Crediton Loop Road.
-Turn right after the Wishing Pool Circuit track entrance and continue along this road 3 km to Crediton Hall.
+Details: Drive from rainforest to Crediton's quiet farming communities along unsealed roads accessible to conventional vehicles.
+Please watch for walkers along the roads.
+From Broken River, drive south along the winding Eungella Dam Road for 3km and take a left turn into Crediton Loop Road.
+Turn right after the Wishing Pool Circuit track entrance and continue along this road 3km to Crediton Hall.
 This area is suitable for a day-time picnic stop with tables and toilets as part of the vehicle-accessible camping area managed by the Mackay Regional Council; see the Crediton Hall camping information page for more details.

 Crediton Hall to Denham Range

 Distance: 33.3km one way